JoshDoody/joshdoody.github.io/_posts/2016-09-27-how-to-negotiate-a-lowball-job-offer.md

 ## What happens next?

-This email will usually elicit one of two responses, and both are useful.
+This technique for negotiating a lowball job offer usually elicits one of two responses, and both are useful.

 They may say, "Ok, thanks for considering our job offer.
 We look forward to hearing your response."
 Essentially, they're letting you know that they're comfortable with that job offer and it's pretty close to as good as it's going to get.
 In this case, you would just proceed with your [standard counter offer]({{ site.baseurl }}/salary-negotiation-script/).